 Philosophical Depth

 Waking Up does not treat meditation as a stress relief tool.
 It treats it as a way of investigating consciousness itself.
 The Theory section includes lectures from leading philosophers and contemplative teachers.
-For users who want to think deeply about the mind, this is unmatched.
+For users who want to think deeply about the mind, this is unmatched in the consumer app space.

 Curated Voice